angknight/angknight/README.md

 Hello!
 I’m Angelina Knight and I am currently a Software Engineer at Gap Inc.
 - In 2022, I graduated from the University of Michigan with a BS in Information Analysis and a BA in Psychology
-- I am based in San Francisco, CA
+- I am based in Chicago, IL

 <!---